Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

       - ./exactTermSearch.properties:/usr/local/tomcat/webapps/alfresco/WEB-INF/classes/alfresco/search/elasticsearch/config/exactTermSearch.properties
 ```

->> Once you have done that you need to re-index, so if you need such a feature from the beginning, it is recommended to enable it before your very first indexing.
+> **Note:** Once you have done that you need to re-index, so if you need such a feature from the beginning, it is recommended to enable it before your very first indexing.

-### Alfresco Elasticsearch Connector
+## Alfresco Elasticsearch Connector

 Indexing feature is provided by a Spring Boot application named `Alfresco Elasticsearch Connector`.
 This application includes two main components that build and maintain the index in Elasticsearch: